-So many flavors, dishes, and comfort foods are associated with the approaching holiday season, including eggnog, gingerbread, holiday ham, latkes, and tamales.
+So many flavors, dishes, and comfort foods are associated with the approaching holiday season.
+It's high time for eggnog, gingerbread, holiday ham, latkes, and tamales.
+It really is the best time of year to be eating.

 Happy holidays, Phoenix.
 Here's your field guide to finding holiday staples across the Valley this December.

 The holidays are filled with platter after platter of seasonal-style cookies, and no one is complaining about that.
-It’s a good thing metro Phoenix offers plenty of bakeries and cookie shops to fill those snowflake-adorned cookie plates.
+It’s a good thing metro Phoenix boasts a wealth of bakeries and cookie shops to fill those snowflake-adorned cookie plates.
+The options here are great.

-Snickerdoodle is an obvious holiday flavor, and you’ll find loads of snickerdoodle cookies at Churn.
-For a little more flair, find the decorated iced Xmas Cookies at Barb’s Bakery and the holiday cutouts at A Bakeshop (also offering holiday macarons).
-And for a little touch of Arizona during your not-so-white Christmas, try the Cacti Cane Cookies from Ruze Cake House – sugar cookies adorned in a candy-cane pattern (also available in gingerbread).
+Snickerdoodle is an obvious holiday flavor, and you’ll find loads of snickerdoodle cookies at Churn (plus some Spiced Molasses).
+For a little more flair, find the decorated iced Xmas Cookies at Barb’s Bakery.
+And for a little touch of Arizona during your not-so-white Christmas, try the many festive cookies from Ruze Cake House – cookies shaped as cacti, Arizona, reindeer, adobe homes, and even a Hanukkah box set.

-If you’re looking for stocking stuffers, a good idea might be the Shortbread Cookie Jars at Urban Cookies.
-Fifteen cookies come stacked in a tall, narrow jar topped with a festive ribbon and tag.
-Urban Cookies also offers Citrus Shortbread and Almond Shortbread Snowball cookies, plus tons more holiday treats.
+If you’re looking for stocking stuffers, a good idea might be the Cookie Jars at Urban Cookies.
+Six cookies come with nine brownie bites in a jar topped with a festive ribbon and tag.
+Urban Cookies also offers chocolate peppermint and citrus shortbread snowflake cookies, plus tons more holiday treats.

-Some things only sound appetizing once a year, and eggnog is one of those things – and there are a few options in the Phoenix area.
-The Laveen-based Danzeisen Dairy offers its eggnog in the iconic glass bottle at places like AJ's Fine Foods, Sprouts, Whole Foods, and many more area grocery stores.
-Also in grocery stores, the Arizona-based Shamrock Farms offers regular and low-fat eggnog.
+Some things only sound appetizing once a year, and eggnog is one of those things.
+Laveen-based Danzeisen Dairy offers its seasonal eggnog in an iconic glass bottle, available for purchase in just about any area grocery store you can imagine.
+Also found in grocery stores: Arizona-based Shamrock Farms' regular and low-fat eggnog in holiday packaging.

-But if you’d like to go out like an adult for your eggnog fix, find “nogtails” throughout the Valley, including Italian Egg Nog at Pizzeria Bianco in the Town & Country shopping area.
-Other hosts of eggceptional eggnog cocktails in town have included J&G Steakhouse and District American Kitchen and Wine Bar – this year presenting their popular Hog Nog.
+But if you’d like to go out like an adult for your eggnog fix, find “nogtails” throughout the Valley.
+Hosts of eggceptional eggnog cocktails in town have included Pizzeria Bianco in the Town & Country shopping area (offering its Italian Egg Nog).

 A staple of the holiday flavor scene, ginger finds its way into many a Yuletide treat across the Valley, including cookies, coffee, and, of course, gingerbread.

 One of the better ways to celebrate the holiday season is to treat yourself with yummy hot beverages, by which we mostly mean hot chocolate.
-If a cup on the couch is your thing, take home the Dick Taylor Peppermint Drinking Chocolate from Super Chunk Sweets & Treats or the hot chocolate and cocoa powder from Zaks Chocolate.
-And if Champurro happens to be your holiday tradition, we have a recipe for that.
+If a cup on the couch is your thing, take home the hot chocolate and cocoa powder from Zaks Chocolate.
+And if Champurro (a chocolate-baed Mexican drink) happens to be your holiday tradition, we have the recipe you need.

-Chompie’s Deli has latkes for days.
-Find them in menu items like Lovey's Smoked Salmon Tapas, Grandma Sarah's Famous Potato Pancakes, Dave's Deli Benedict, and the Potato Pancakes Sampler.
-You can even order Upper West “Sides” at Chompie’s like the Mini Spinach Latkes and Mini Sweet Potato Latkes.
+Now, Chompie’s Deli has latkes for days.
+Find them in menu items like Lovey's Smoked Salmon Tapas, Grandma Sarah's Famous Mini Potato Pancakes, and the Potato Pancakes Sampler.
+You can even order Upper West “Sides” at Chompie’s like the Mini Spinach Latkes, the Mini Sweet Potato Latkes, and simply, the Large Potato Pancake.

 Holiday pies are as big a deal as the main course, and there are more than enough fantastic places to pick one up.
-Mamma Toledo's features a special holiday pie menu for December, with flavors including French Silk, pecan, and Chocolate Espresso Cheesecake.
+Mamma Toledo's features a special holiday pie menu for December, with flavors including French Silk, Hard Whiskey Pecan, and Chocolate Espresso Cheesecake.

-Pie Snob features seasonal pies like a Pumpkin Praline Pie and the ultra-traditional Pecan Pie for pickup, while the Mesa-based Pies-N-More offers a Pumpkin Cheesecake and December’s flavors-of-the-month pies.
-PIEfection, also in Mesa, offers seasonal pies like Pecan Pumpkin Pie, Pumpkin Cheesecake, and Caramel Apple.
+Pie Snob features seasonal pies like a Pumpkin Praline Pie, Apple Crumb, and the ultra-traditional Pecan Pie for pickup, while the Mesa-based PIEfection offers seasonal pies like the Caramel Apple, Fresh Strawberry, and the Frosted Peppermint Brownie Pie.

-The main course of your Christmas dinner requires a glistening turkey or ham, and there are several places to pick up one of those in the Phoenix area.
-The Meat Shop, a central Phoenix butcher shop, offers whole turkeys, local lamb, and roaster pigs – fresh from a connected farm in Palo Verde, Arizona.
+The main course of your Christmas dinner requires a glistening turkey or ham, and there are several places to pick up one in the Phoenix area.
+The Meat Shop, a central Phoenix butcher shop, offers whole chickens, local lamb, and roaster pigs–fresh from a connected farm in Palo Verde, Arizona.

 Place your order at multiple locations of Someburros or Los Dos Molinos, plus Los Sombreros in Scottsdale, Molly's Tamales in Glendale, Old El Paso Tamales in Mesa, Carolina's Mexican Food, Barrio Queen, and many more spots around town.
 And if you have a favorite location of AJ's, Sprouts, or Whole Foods, keep an eye out for the Arizona-based Tucson Tamale Company.